Menu Close

 27. invite you to Keik in the Kitchen

-"Look in the kitchen" is a gun tower in Tallinn.
-The tower was built in the 15th century and is 38 metres high, with a diameter of 17 metres.
+"Kiek in de kök" is a gun tower in Tallinn.
+Built in the 15th century, the tower is 38 metres high, with a diameter of 17 metres.
 The walls are up to 4 metres thick.
-Because of its height, it was said that you could even see into an enemy's kitchen.
-The site is located at Komandandi tee 2, 10130 in Tallinn.
+Thanks to its height, it was said that you could even see into the enemy's kitchen.
+The site can be found on Komandandi tee 2.

 28. Dancing around the Singing Field in Tallinn